AstroPigLatin/predicting_yelp/README.md

 - What food words or menu items are most likely discussed in reviews?
 - Which states/provinces or cities have the highest number of reviews?
 - What meal time (e.g, breakfast, lunch, dinner, brunch) is mentioned the most in reviews?
-- What menu items (e.g., French fries, McNuggets, Big Mac, Coke, wuarterpounder) are mentioned the most in reviews?
+- What menu items (e.g., French fries, McNuggets, Big Mac, Coke, quarterpounder) are mentioned the most in reviews?

 # Objective